upperlinecode/form-libraries-workshop/README.md

 ## Guidance

 1. **Create a basic Formik form** - get a basic form up and running without styling.
-We recommend using [this example](https://formik.org/docs/examples/typescript) to get started.
+Note that you should be using the [useFormik hook](https://formik.org/docs/api/useFormik), not the `<Formik>` component.
 1. **Add in styling using Styled Components** - Check out this article [Styled Components + React Formik](https://medium.com/flyparakeet/react-formik-styled-components-add78b37971f) for a good example of one way to use Formik with styled components.
 Refactor your form to match the mockup.
 By the end of this refactor, you should have the `first name`, `last name`, `email`, and `pie size` fields on your form matched to the mock-up, using exclusively styled components.
 A quick visual check of your code should show no raw HTML elements - all should be named styled components.
 1. **Add Fields & Style** - Create the remaining fields from the mock-up.
 1. **Form Validation** - Check to ensure form validation matches the error states in the mockup.
 This should be handled by Yup.
 1. **Handle Submit** - Ensure proper submit behavior.
 For now, since we're not submitting to an actual API, you should simply check to ensure that the state of the SignUpForm component has been properly stored using your React dev tools.

 ## Mock Up

 ![form mockup](mockup.png)

 ## Extensions